 There is something beyond what we know, see and understand.
 There is something or someone that is beyond our grasp.
 Are they looking after us?
 Are they intent on watching over us?
 Do they protect us from evil?
 Some of us call them angels.
-The interpretation of the Hebrew word “Malach’ is messenger Angels are messengers of God.
+The interpretation of the Hebrew word “Malach’ is “messenger”.
+Angels are messengers of God.
 Sometimes in the Bible they are referred to as messengers in human form and at other times angelic beings.

 Various Christian traditions recognize different numbers of how many “Archangels” there are.
 An archangel is pretty much what it sounds to be “the leaders of the other angels”, a special class of angels.
-Some churches claim only one arch-angel, the angel Michael.
+Some Evangelical churches claim only one arch-angel, the angel Michael.
 Others claim three, and others four, seven and some claim thousands of archangels.
 Michael seems to be the angel with the most votes.
 However, on this day we honor St. Michael and all angels.

 Other examples of visions, dreams and epiphanies include the story of Elijah and how the heavens literally were opened to him and the chariot of God took him to heaven.
 Or how about Isaiah’s vision?
-Isaiah was transformed by the experience of the vision that included angelic beings with six wings, and one of them brought a hot coal off the altar and touched his lips with it and saying: “Look.
+Isaiah says that he saw the Lord and he was transformed by the experience of the vision that included angelic beings with six wings, and one of them brought a hot coal off the altar and touched his lips with it, and saying: “Look.
 This coal has touched your lips.

 Gone is your guilt,your sins wiped out.”
 (Isaiah 6:1-8) Angels are imbedded in the scriptures throughout the Bible in many places.